Liu Xiang (hurdler): 2009–2011: Return from injury

 After a 13-month absence because of his injury, Liu finally returned to competition at the Shanghai Golden Grand Prix.
-Liu recorded a time of 13.15, tied with Terrence Trammell, but finished 0.01 second behind and was awarded second place.
+Liu recorded a time of 13.15, tied with Terrence Trammell, but finished 0.01 second behind the winner and was awarded second place.
 However, Liu said he was happy with his performance.
 Nearing the end of the year, he competed at a number of major events on home turf.
 He won gold medals at the 2009 Asian Athletics Championships, the East Asian Games and the 11th Chinese National Games.

-At the 2010 IAAF World Indoor Championships in Doha, admitting that his right foot has yet to fully recover, Liu was able to finish in the finals of the 60 m hurdles, but managed only seventh place.
+At the 2010 IAAF World Indoor Championships in Doha, admitting that his right foot had yet to fully recover, Liu was able to finish in the finals of the 60 m hurdles but managed only seventh place.
 His sole appearance on the 2010 IAAF Diamond League circuit was marked by the Shanghai Grand Prix, which he lost to national rival Shi Dongpeng for the first time.
 Following a six-month break, he returned to form at the 2010 Asian Games.
 A crowd of 70,000 gathered at the Guangdong Olympic Stadium to see him in the final and he easily won his third consecutive title at the competition, breaking the Games record with a run of 13.09 seconds – making him the third fastest athlete that season.

 The Shanghai Golden Grand Prix in May 2011 saw Liu make a return to a world class level: he defeated David Oliver (the fastest hurdler in 2010) with a world-leading mark of 13.07 seconds to take his first win on the 2011 IAAF Diamond League.
 Liu showed he had accomplished a transition in his technique, as he reduced his number of starting steps before the first hurdle from eight to seven, using his left leg for hurdling.

 On 29 August 2011, Liu Xiang competed in the men's 110-metre hurdles final in the IAAF World Championships in Daegu, South Korea.
 Liu was in position to win a gold medal, but Dayron Robles entered Liu's lane and pulled him back, disrupting his race, and he finished the race in third place.
 His medal was upgraded to silver after Robles was disqualified.